 “I didn’t notice any difference when taking this product,” said another.

-Not surprisingly, we found many reviews online that mentioned undesirable side effects.
+Not surprisingly, we found many reviews online that mentioned undesirable Man Scorch side effects.

 “I have not felt any other effects besides a burst of energy from caffeine, which is then followed by a crash if I forget or don’t have time to take the second serving later during the day,” said one customer online.

 We have researched many different supplements, and one recurring theme is that even one shortcoming in a product (caffeine side effects, constipation, high cost) can lead to long-term failure of the product.
-If Man Scorch really does cause these regular side effects, we don’t have a lot of faith that the product will lead to long-term health benefits for users.
+If Man Scorch really does cause these reactions, we don’t have a lot of faith that the product will lead to real weight-loss.

 One good thing about Man Scorch is that it uses some ingredients that actually have clinical support.
-Caffeine and the two tea extracts have both been shown to have modest effects on fat and metabolism (although they do cause side effects).
-Synephrine also has been shown to support weight loss, although the National Library of Medicine says more studies are needed to confirm its safety.
-Side effects pose another problem with synephrine.
-The rest of the ingredients haven’t been studied like the afore-mentioned, and some of them haven’t been proven at all.
+Caffeine and the two tea extracts have both been shown to have modest effects on fat and metabolism (although they can cause side effects for people sensitive to stimulants).
+Synephrine also has been shown to support weight-loss, although the National Library of Medicine says more studies are needed to confirm its safety.
+We also found a fad ingredient.
 Raspberry Ketones, for instance, haven’t been shown to decrease fat in anything other than mice and rats.

+Should we rush out for this one?
 We were pretty interested in the claims Man Scorch made, since several ingredients have promise and a couple have proven track records.
 This product has the potential to be effective – it needs some fine-tuning.
 Be that as it may, the disappointment lies in the side effects, spotty results, and the price.
-We think the price is a bit steep for a mixture that doesn’t offer much of a trustworthy guarantee, and the side effects look to be rather uncomfortable.
+We think the cost is a bit steep for a mixture that doesn’t offer much of a trustworthy guarantee.

-For those who do need to burn off some extra weight, however, we recommend finding a supplement that offers reliable results, no side effects, and has a good price point for what you get in each pill.
-You want to get the most out your money when you buy supplements; don’t pay more than you need to for average ingredients.
+For those who do need to burn off some extra weight, however, we recommend finding a supplement that offers reliable results, few side effects, and has a good price point for what you get in each pill.
+You want to get the most out your money; don’t pay more than you need to for average ingredients.

-A supplement called Leptigen has really given us a pleasant surprise lately by using four clinically researched ingredients to both burn fat and boost metabolism very effectively.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+It has really given us a pleasant surprise lately by using four clinically tested ingredients to help burn fat and boost metabolism very effectively.
 Side effects seem to be a non-issue, and the reviews from around the web look great!
 Definitely a good value for the money.